tmarhguy/cpu/README.md

 - **Front-end Arduino**: Keypad input → number entry + opcode selection
 - **Back-end Arduino**: Display/logging → reads R_reg and displays results
 - **Direct I/O**: 5V logic levels, direct digital I/O connections

+### Input System: 26-Key to 5-Bit Encoder

+To support a 26-key human input interface (0–9 digits plus ~16 operation keys), the input system needs a compact way to represent each key as a digital code.
+Because 26 unique values require at least 5 bits to represent (since $2^5 = 32$), the CPU's input controller uses a **5-bit key code** for all keypad and operation inputs.

+There are several ways to implement this encoding, each with dramatically different hardware costs.
+The most efficient approaches avoid unnecessary transistor usage and let the Arduino handle decoding and sequencing.

+#### Encoding Requirements

+- **Total keys**: 26
+- **Minimum bits required**: 5 bits (since $2^5 = 32$)
+- **Single key press**: Only one key is pressed at a time, so no conflict resolution is needed
+- **Arduino interface**: Requires a stable 5-bit code and optional key-valid strobe

+#### Option A: Passive Diode Encoding (Recommended, Zero Transistors)

+The simplest and most hardware-efficient design uses a **diode matrix encoder**.
+This approach requires no logic ICs and no transistors.
+Each key is assigned a unique 5-bit code.
+Every output bit line is held high by a pull-up resistor.
+When a particular key is pressed, that key grounds the output lines corresponding to the "0" bits of its code.

+This technique was historically used in early keyboards and input panels.
+It is reliable, cheap, and extremely low-power.
+It also avoids adding hundreds of unnecessary CMOS gates to the project.

+**Hardware cost:**
+- **Transistors**: 0
+- **Components**: Only diodes, switches, and pull-up resistors

+This is the preferred option for a transistor-budgeted CPU.

+#### Option B: Matrix Scanning in the Arduino (Also Zero Transistors)

+Another transistor-free option removes the encoder hardware entirely and lets the Arduino decode keys in software.
+The 26 keys are arranged in a small matrix (for example, 5 rows by 6 columns).
+The Arduino drives each row in sequence and reads the column state to detect a pressed key.

+Once the Arduino identifies the key, it simply **outputs the correct 5-bit code** onto the shared data bus.

+This method is extremely flexible, easy to wire, and eliminates the need for any hardware encoder logic.

+**Hardware cost:**
+- **Transistors**: 0
+- The Arduino handles all decoding internally

+#### Option C: Pure CMOS Logic Encoder (Not Recommended)

+It is possible to build a true hardware encoder for 26 inputs using discrete transistors arranged in CMOS NOR/NAND/OR networks.
+However, such a design is **not practical** for a discrete-transistor CPU.

+A rough estimate of the transistor cost:
+- Each output bit requires a multi-input OR/NOR network combining ~13 input lines
+- A 13-input OR built from 2-input gates requires a tree of approximately 12 OR gates
+- Each 2-input CMOS OR gate costs about 6 transistors
+- That means roughly 70 transistors per output bit
+- With 5 output bits, the total rises to **200–400 transistors** depending on optimization

+This would consume almost half the transistor budget used for the entire ALU, purely to implement a keypad encoder.
+For a project where transistor minimization is a central design theme, this approach is unjustifiable.

+**Hardware cost:**
+- **Hundreds of transistors**
+- No functional advantage over the simpler methods above

+#### Recommended Solution

+For a discrete-transistor CPU, the correct engineering approach is to **avoid active logic encoding** and use one of the zero-transistor methods:

+1. **Diode matrix encoder** (best if you want hardware-native codes)
+2. **Arduino matrix scanning** (best if you want flexibility and easier wiring)

+Both are completely compatible with the design where:
+- The Arduino receives a stable 5-bit code for each keypress
+- The Arduino outputs:
+  - The 8-bit operand bus (via time-multiplexing)
+  - The 5-bit opcode value
+  - Control lines such as LOAD_A, LOAD_B, LOAD_R, M, INV_OUT, etc.

+This keeps the input system clean, efficient, and consistent with the project's core philosophy: **building the CPU from discrete transistors where they matter (the ALU and datapath), not where they don't.**

 ---